Guilherme4857/Smartiflix.Enrollment.API/README.md

 # About Smart Flix Enrollment API

 Smart Flix is a project planned by `Campus Code` as a final curse project and here developed by `Guilherme A.V.
 Marques`.
-Smart Flix Enrollment API is the interface to deal with plans management and students enrollment
+Smart Flix Enrollment API is the interface to deal with plans management and students enrollment.

 ## Dependences